cloudflare/workers-docs/content/about/limits.md

 After subscription to a Workers Unlimited plan, KV is enabled.
 Workers KV supports:

 - Up to 100 Namespaces per account
-- Unlimited keys per Namespace
+- Unlimited keys per namespace
 - Keys of up to 512 bytes
 - Values of up to 10 MB
 - Unlimited reads per second per key